 - The primary medium for global internet traffic

 - A driver of $3.3 trillion USD in global economic value

 - Growing, with more than 4 billion devices shipping annually and 16 billion devices in use*

 For two decades Wi-Fi has changed the way the world operates and communicates.
 Wi-Fi technology, based on the Institute of Electrical and Electronics Engineers (IEEE) wireless communication standard 802.11, has continually improved, with each generation bringing faster speeds, lower latency, and better user experiences in a multitude of environments and with a variety of device types.

 Identifying Wi-Fi device technology

 To help users identify devices that provide the latest Wi-Fi experience, Wi-Fi Alliance introduced simplified generational names that may appear in device names and product descriptions.
-The latest generation of Wi-Fi, based on the IEEE 802.11ax standard, is known as Wi-Fi 6, which includes devices that can operate in the 6 GHz band, referred to as Wi-Fi 6E.
+The current generation of Wi-Fi, based on the IEEE 802.11ax standard, is known as Wi-Fi 6, which includes devices that can operate in the 6 GHz band, referred to as Wi-Fi 6E.

 Identifying Wi-Fi network connections

 Wi-Fi devices may also use a user interface (UI) visual on the display to identify the generation of a network connection.
 The visuals will display a Wi-Fi signal indicator and a numerical representation of the connection.
 UI visuals will adjust as users move between Wi-Fi networks that provide a different user experience.
 When a device displays a signal indicator visual accompanied by the number 6, indicating a Wi-Fi 6 connection, that device is utilizing the most advanced version of Wi-Fi available.